NathanRVance/homelinuxserver/index.md

 layout: home
 ---

 Far too many of us rely heavily on closed source technologies for services such as email, calendars, file storage, and more.
-Doing so gives control over communication, personal life, and personal data to a small number of entities, such as Google, Facebook, and Microsoft.
+Doing so gives control over communication, personal life, and personal data to the small number of entities that run those services.
 This kind of consolidation of power is fundimentally anti-democratic, not to mention dangerous.

 It's easy to understand why even open source enthusiasts find themselves stuck in this system.
 To put it bluntly: servers are a pain.
 Reserving a domain name, obtaining SSL keys, and setting up services are all non-trivial, often require a static IP address, and can be quite expensive.
 But things don't have to be this way.
 The server that this site is running on has all of this, resides in a living room, and was configured at zero monetary cost!